-Dear Abby: Sister fears her wedding will be beginning of family’s end
+Abby: Sister fears wedding beginning of family’s end

 Dear Abby: In less than a month, I am being married to my same-sex partner of 4 1/2 years.
 My brother and I spend time together at least once a month — if not more — and he has always given me time with my nephews.
 Our conversations tend to be centered around lighthearted subjects and the occasional funny joke on our parents.
 Unfortunately, having heart-to-hearts has not worked well for us.
 He’s five years older and very religious.